ermanno-pirotta/playground/enterprise-deep-learning-with-tensorflow/week3.md

 - tanh function: function that map values between -1 and 1
 - distributional hypothesis state: Words that appear in a similar context tend to be similar.
 - vanishing gradient problem: The gradients with respect to the parameters in the layers far away from the output become extremely small
+- vanishing gradient problem: the gradient tends to get smaller as we move backward through the hidden layers, that is, deeper layers tend to learn quicker than early layers.
+The more the network is deep, the more the problem is evident.
+- exploding gradient problem: the gradient is getting bigger in early layers

 ## Q&A
 - What is the proxy task solved by the Word2Vec model in its skip-gram variant?
 Predicting the context words based on the center word